 - Babies start practising PINCER movement on small objects.

-- May start finger-feeding himself as he is able to sit upright and has a PINCER grasp and proper hand-eye coordination.
+- He may start finger-feeding himself as he can sit upright, has a PINCER grasp, and has proper hand-eye coordination.

-- Some babies may have chosen their favourite toy by now and use it for dribbling and dragging it around everywhere.
+- Some babies may have chosen their favorite toy by now and use it for dribbling and dragging it around everywhere.

 - Separation anxiety is one common thing that can be seen in babies at this stage.
 They might get afraid or cry when someone picks them up.